axelerant/testimonials-widget/readme.txt

 * Select only testimonials with excerpts, images or of arbitrary maximum and minimum length
 * Select post, page and other custom post types for content rotations
 * Settings and URL based cache clearing
-* Shortcodes and theme functions for testimonials count, testimonial link list, and user testimonial submission form
+* Shortcodes and theme functions for testimonials count and testimonial link list
 * Show excerpts with list and single views
 * Show unique testimonials on page with multiple testimonial instances
 * Testimonial links listing with image, source, title, location, company, and URL fields
+* Shortcodes, theme functions, and widget user testimonial submission form
 * WPML compatible

 [Buy Testimonials Widget Premium](http://aihr.us/testimonials-widget-premium/) plugin for WordPress.